 Surrogacy: A 21st Century Human Rights Challenge

 The growing surrogacy phenomenon in which women agree to have their bodies used to undergo a pregnancy and give birth to the resulting baby is becoming a major issue of the 21st century.
 Surrogacy is often referred to as “womb renting” wherein a bodily service is provided for a fee.
 The practice is fraught with complexity and controversy surrounding the implications for women’s health and human rights generally.
 Society is only beginning to grapple with the issues that it raises.
 Increasingly, surrogates function as gestational carriers, carrying a pregnancy to delivery after having been implanted with an embryo.
 Since the surrogate usually has no biological relationship to the child, she has no legal claim and the surrogate’s name does not appear on the birth certificate.
-In many countries and jurisdictions, most notably in Europe, surrogacy is an illegal medical procedure.
-But in the United States there is no national regulation of surrogacy and its fifty states constitute a patchwork quilt of policies and laws, ranging from outright bans to no regulation.
+In the United States there is no national regulation of surrogacy and its fifty states constitute a patchwork quilt of policies and laws, ranging from outright bans to no regulation.

 A few of the many issues raised by surrogacy include: the rights of the children produced; the ethical and practical ramifications of the further commodification of women’s bodies; without regulation, fraud committed by surrogacy companies cannot be prevented or prosecuted; the exploitation of poor and low income women desperate for money; the moral and ethical consequences of transforming a normal biological function of a woman’s body into a commercial transaction.